megascatterbomb/mega_mod/README.md

 # Megascatterbomb's server mods

 A collection of VScript mods for various maps that I think improve the overall gameplay experience.
+If you would like to play on a server with these mods, connect to `sooty-owl.chs.gg:6996`.

 Installation:
 - Copy the contents of the repo to `tf/scripts/vscripts/mega_mod`